skydoves/sandwich/docs/apiresponse.md

 val payload = apiResponse.payload
 ```

-You can also define custom error responses that extend `ApiResponse.Failure.Error`, as demonstrated in the example below:
+You can also define custom error responses that extend `ApiResponse.Failure.Error` or `ApiResponse.Failure.Exception`, as demonstrated in the example below:

 ```kotlin
 data object LimitedRequest : ApiResponse.Failure.Error(